thedmd/pixeltoaster/trunk/readme.txt

     Until then, MacOS X users, make sure you have both the X11 SDK, and XWindows binaries installed.
-You can install them from the development tools CD that came with MacOS X.
+You can install them from the development tools CD that came with MacOS X. ps.
+On MacOSX you need to run your pixeltoaster binaries from inside an xterm.

     To compile the example programs, just use make: